imagitama/vrc-avatar-sticker-generator/README.md

 <img src="assets/default-example.png">

-I **strongly** recommend you use ImageMagick as it will make your stickers look like this (see section):
+I **strongly** recommend you use ImageMagick as it will trim the transparency around your sticker:

 <img src="assets/imagemagick-example.png">